The Once-In-A-While News: From The Studio of Mark Henson What in the world do you write about during […]

 Humans did not get sick in the way we understand before civilization.
 So where are all of these diseases coming from?

-In the last few weeks of the Coronavirus outbreak, it has become painfully obvious that the society we have been building for generations is basically a failure.
-Society is not resilient to shock, nor healthy for humans or our relations.
+The society we have been building for generations is basically a failure.
+Society is not resilient to shock like a pandemic or failing democracy.
+Nor is it healthy for humans or our relations.
 What would a healthy society look like?

 The invasion of the Americas began in 1492 when the slave-trader Columbus was found lost at sea by the friendly Arawak peoples.
 Waves of indifferent invaders brought disease, invasive species and toxic memes.
 So much of wild America has been destroyed that the Arawak could not recognize it today.
 It is time to honor the Indigenous peoples who tended the wildlands we enjoy today.